Pivot to a success-oriented sales culture

 Taking the time to have a crystal-clear picture of the skills and characteristics required for the job will minimise your stress and maximize your efforts towards training and upskilling a winning sales team.

-Build a diverse team of salespeople
+Build a diverse team of salespeople for a winning sales culture

 In 2017 the Diversity Council of Australia (DCA) teamed up with Suncorp and Novartis to create a bi-annual survey.
 This survey investigates how inclusive the Australian workforce is and how it is changing and improving.
 There is some good news here.
 Australian workplace efforts to support and improve diversity and inclusion are increasing.